Home > Backup and Recovery Blog > How to Backup Oracle Database with Bacula? Oracle Backup and Recovery Technical Overview.

 • Oracle Data Pump.
 Data Pump is an Oracle utility that can provide both export and import of specific objects or tables.
 It is worth noting that the DDL (Data Definition Language) is also included, meaning that the entire structure of the table or procedure in question would be recreated with the object or table that is being restored.
 This can also be used to restore just the structure with zero data in it to be used as a template or a backup measure.

 • Using Table/Schema levels to copy specific objects.
-Singular tables can be recovered within Oracle using the CREATE command, it will include tablespaces with no logging – meaning that you’ll only be able to restore data, without any of the structure such as indexes, triggers, constants, etc.
+Singular tables can be recovered within Oracle using the CREATE command; it will include tablespaces with no logging – meaning that you’ll only be able to restore data without any of the structures, such as indexes, triggers, constants, etc.

 Final Thoughts on Oracle Backup and Recovery